TSun-FreeFire/TSun-FF-TokenUpdater/README.md

 - Verify token permissions
 - Check repository exists and is accessible
 - Ensure branch name is correct (default: `main`)

+**Vercel deployment issues:**
+- Check build logs in Vercel dashboard
+- Verify all environment variables are set
+- Ensure `vercel.json` is present in root directory

 ## Notes